bramtayl/Justly/README.md

 ### Starting values

 - `Starting key` is the starting key, in Hz.
+For reference, see the [piano key frequencies on Wikipedia](https://en.wikipedia.org/wiki/Piano_key_frequencies).
 - `Starting volume` is the starting volume, between 0 and 100%.
-To avoid peaking, lower the volume for songs with many voices.
-- `Starting tempo` is the starting tempo, in beats per minute.
+- `Starting tempo` is the starting tempo, in beats per minute (bpm).
 - `Starting instrument` is the starting instrument.

 ### Chords vs. Notes